redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ### Hostname and Domain

-During installation, you have the option to decide the hostname for the RedBorder node, as well as the domain used for communication with potential RedBorder Proxy servers or RedBorder IPS.
+During installation, you have the option to decide the hostname for the Redborder node, as well as the domain used for communication with potential Redborder Proxy servers or Redborder IPS.

 The hostname to choose must comply with the **RFC1123** standard.